Home / About

 Lee Der-Horng

-Lee Der-Horng is an academician of the Singapore Academy of Engineering and a supported expert of the Zhejiang Province Kunpeng Action Program.
+Lee Der-Horng is an academician of the Singapore Academy of Engineering.
 He is a Qiushi Chair Professor at Zhejiang University, and the Dean of the Zhejiang University-University of Illinois Urbana-Champaign Institute.
 He holds a Ph.D. from the University of Illinois.
 He is also an Executive Committee member of the Singapore Academy of Engineering, as well as the Leader of the Transportation Engineering Group.
 Before joining Zhejiang University in 2021, he was a tenured professor in the Department of Civil and Environmental Engineering at the National University of Singapore, and an elected member of the NUS Senate.
 In 2002, he was named one of the “Innovators Under 35” by MIT Technology Review and has been listed among “World’s Top 2% Scientists” published by Stanford University.
 He has also been named as “Most Cited Chinese Researcher” by Elsevier.
 According to the Google Scholar database, Professor Lee ranks first in the field of maritime transportation, and third in the fields of port logistics, public transportation, and urban travel, and fifth in the field of transportation policy.
-Professor Lee’s research focuses on smart port and shipping logistics systems, maritime transportation systems, urban mobility systems, urban rail transit systems, transportation planning and policy, etc. He has made prime academic contributions in the fields of large-scale container port logistics operations, intelligent urban rail transit, ultra-flex autonomous mobility system, and high-fidelity traffic simulation.
+Professor Lee’s research focuses on port and shipping logistics systems, maritime transportation systems, urban mobility systems, urban rail transit systems, transportation planning and policy, etc. He has made prime academic contributions in the fields of large-scale container port logistics operations, intelligent urban rail transit, ultra-flex autonomous mobility system, and high-fidelity traffic simulation.
 As a foreign academician working full-time in China, Professor Lee was received by President Xi Jinping in Beijing in October 2019.

-Port Logistics, Maritime Transportation, Urban Mobility, Public Transportation, Transportation Policy
+Research Areas: Port Logistics, Maritime Transportation, Urban Mobility, Public Transportation, Transportation Policy

 Ma Hao